 Digital sound boards are all the rage and the next natural step to upgrade a sound system.
 But what does that mean in my application?
 Good question.
 If you have a “plug & play” sound system where you just want to flip a switch and it works with a few Microphones and maybe a source or two, then this may not be an upgrade you need at this time.

 On the other hand, if you have a soundboard and someone who runs it in your facility, you should look seriously at the latest Digital Mixing Board technologies.
 There are many reasons why and they certainly sound and perform better than analog components, but here are three initial (and important) reasons why you will benefit from a new Digital mixer;

-1) Remote Tablet Control: New Digital consoles (or “control surfaces”, as some tend to call them) can interface with the internet and be controlled via and iPad, Droid or other tablet (or Smart phone).
+1) Remote Tablet Control: New Digital consoles (or “control surfaces”, as some tend to call them) can interface with the internet and be controlled via an iPad, Droid or another tablet (or Smartphone).
 This allows the user maximum flexibility in being able to move around the listening area and adjust settlings or even run the digital mixer from the stage.
 This wireless interface has many benefits that will be enjoyed with a digital upgrade.

 These are but a few of the many reasons to consider a Digital Sound Board upgrade for you’re A/V system.
 Let CSAV Systems help you make the right choice and provide a cost-effective enhancement to your sound (and/or video) systems. www.CSAVsystems.com